6 Reasons Why You Should Masturbate

 Let’s take a closer look at the mechanics of masturbation and find out what happens under the hood when you drive solo.

-Your Imagination Lights up
+Your Imagination Lights Up

 You’re not, um, imagining it.
 When you tuck yourself in with a sex toy and get busy, your brain goes into full fantasy mode.
 Studies of arousal and orgasm prove that the brain is uniquely activated during masturbation.
 The studies involved only women, but there’s no reason to think all genders don’t respond the same way.

 What did the studies show, exactly?
 When arousal is stimulated by another person during partnered play, the creative, thinking part of your brain dials down.
 But the creative part of your brain goes into overdrive when you’re alone.

 That means your mind (yes, your spank bank) churns out vivid ideas and images during masturbation to help bring exciting scenarios to life.
 The next time you get off on a great fantasy during solo time, don’t forget to thank your prefrontal cortex!

 Your Pain Threshold Rises